cozyfex/cozyfex.github.io/content/posts/javascript-hosting/index.en.md

 console.log(foo); // It is foo.
 ```

-This characteristic occur wrong situation like below code.
+This characteristic occurs wrong situation like below code.

 ```javascript
 console.log(foo); // undefined